ArefMYTB/Aging-GAN/README.md

 The overall flow used in this project:

-- Train a StyleGAN1 generator on FFHQ (16 hours on Colab T4 GPU - reach out for the PyTorch model weights).
+- Train a StyleGAN1 generator on FFHQ (16 hours on Colab T4 GPU - Please reach out for the PyTorch model weights).

 - Compute an age boundary in the generator’s W-space using CelebA (pairs of young/old).